Shut Down Chase!

 Read more in Rainforest Action Network’s 2019 Banking on Climate Change Report.

-This campaign follows the call of Indigenous-led and other frontline groups who are strategically targeting banks and financial institutions as part of the global struggle to divest from fossil fuels and invest in renewable infrastructure.
+This campaign follows the call of Indigenous-led and other frontline groups who are strategically targeting banks and financial institutions as part of the global struggle to big banks from financing fossil fuel projects and contributing to climate change.

 Read press releases from our actions: